peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 ---
 layout: guide
-title: Trailblazer In 20 Minutes (Maybe Less)
+title: Trailblazer In 20 Minutes (Actually, Even Less)
 ---

-# Trailblazer In 20 Minutes (Maybe Less)
+# Trailblazer In 20 Minutes (Actually, Even Less)

 Understanding the essential elements of Trailblazer and its *high-level architecture* doesn't take longer than 20 minutes.
 Once you leave the "MVC" mindset and allow Trailblazer to show how it restructures applications, defines strong conventions where code should sit, and how objects interact, it is just another stack in your repertoire.